-A covered person shall respond to consumer complaints and shall develop and implement written policies and procedures for responding to complaints, including a process through which a complainant may submit an oral or written complaint to the covered person and receive a final decision.
+(a) A covered person shall respond to consumer complaints and shall-develop and implement written policies and procedures for responding to complaints, including a process through which a complainant may submit an oral or written complaint to to effectuate the covered person and receive a final decision. requirements of this section.
 Service providers and affiliates of the covered person shall not be responsible for responding to these complaints or developing and implementing these policies and procedures, unless directed by the principal party offering the financial product or service.

-The Department may review the complaint process, including records of each complaint received, to assess the effectiveness of the policies and procedures and the actions taken in responding to complaints.
+\The Department may review the complaint process, including records of each complaint received, to assess the effectiveness of the policies and procedures and the actions taken in responding to complaints.

-- (a) The complaint process shall include the following procedures regarding the initiation of a complaint. - (1) The covered person shall prepare a complaint form for its consumers to use in submitting written complaints.
+- (a) The complaint process shall include the following procedures regarding the initiation of a complaint. - (1-b) The covered person shall prepare a complaint form for its make the following disclosures to consumers to use in submitting written complaints.
 The complaint form shall be available in electronic format on the covered person's website and, upon request, in paper format at each physical location of the covered person accessible to its consumers.
-The complaint form shall include, at a minimum, the following: - (A) A description of the complaint process, - (B) A field for the complainant's name, - (C) A field for the complainant's telephone number, - (D) A field for the complainant's mailing address, - (E) A field for the complainant's e-mail address, - (F) A field for the complainant to explain the nature and details of the complaint, and - (G) An opportunity for the complainant to attach supporting documentation. - (2) The covered person shall not request additional personal identifying information beyond what is described in subdivisions (a)(1)(B) (E) of this Section and shall not request financial information unrelated to the specific complaint of the consumer.
-This obligation shall continue throughout the entire complaint process. - (3) All written communications, except electronic text messages such as iMessage, Short Message Service ("SMS"), and Multimedia Messaging Service ("MMS"), to each consumer of a financial product or service shall in at least 12-point font disclose the procedures for filing both oral and written complaints with the covered person.
-The disclosure shall also inform consumers they may submit to the Department a complaint at any time, including any complaints not resolved to their satisfaction, using the form available at https://dfpi.ca.gov/file-a-complaint/ and contact the Department with questions at 866-275-2677. - (4) The main page of the website for the covered person shall prominently display, at or near the top of the page, a link to the complaint form and to
+The complaint form shall include, at a minimum, the following: - (A) A description of the complaint process, - (B) A field for the complainant's name, - (C) A field for the complainant's telephone number, - (D) A field for the complainant's mailing address, - (E) A field for the complainant's e-mail address. - (F) A field for the complainant to explain the nature and details of the complaint, and - (G) An opportunity for the complainant to attach supporting documentation. - (2) The covered person shall not request additional personal identifying information beyond what is described in subdivisions (a)(1)(B) (E) of this Section and shall not request of its financial information unrelated to the specific complaint of the consumer.
+This obligation shall continue throughout the entire complaint process. products and services: